Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Nylon (magnetic); zinc alloy (two-action)

-Magnetic lock is the most childproof option; completely hidden; no visible hardware
+Magnetic lock is the most childproof option; completely hidden

 Garage door (side bolt)